mariegrace31/math_magicians/README.md

 ---
 <!-- Future features -->
 ## **Future features**<a name="Future-fetures"></a>
--Feature 1: Fetch data from API
+-Feature 1: deployement of my project using github pages

 <!-- AUTHORS -->
 ## **Authors 👤**<a name="author"></a>: